brookhong/cscope.vim/README.md

 When you have a file edited/added in those folders for which cscope databases have been created, cscove will automatically update the corresponding database.

-Cscove free you from creating/connecting/updating cscope database, let you focus on code browsing.
+Cscove frees you from creating/connecting/updating cscope database, let you focus on code browsing.

 # Example settings
 The default key mappings has been removed from the plugin itself, since users may prefer different choices.
-So to use the pluing, you must define you own key mappings first.
+So to use the plugin, you must define your own key mappings first.

 Below is the minimum key mappings.